TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-android.md

 ## Query Activated Subscription

-* Activated subscription products(AUTO_RENEWABLE & CONSUMABLE_AUTO_RENEWABLE) can be queried for user ID.
+* You can query activated subscription products (AUTO_RENEWABLE & CONSUMABLE_AUTO_RENEWABLE) by user ID.
-* Completely-paid subscription products can be queried as long as usage period remains.
+* Subscription products for which purchase has been completed can be queried as long as usage period remains.
 * Activated subscription can be queried by using the ToastIap.queryActivatedPurchases() method.
-* Query results are returned via [IapService.PurchasesResponseListener](./iap-android/#iapservicepurchasesresponselistener) to [IapPurchase](./iap-android/#iappurchase).
+* Query results are returned as the [IapPurchase](./iap-android/#iappurchase) object list via [IapService.PurchasesResponseListener](./iap-android/#iapservicepurchasesresponselistener).
-* Subscription products of iOS can be queried in Android as well.
+* Products subscribed in iOS can be queried in Android as well.

 > Subscription products are currently supported by Google Play Store only.

-### Specifications for Activated Subscription Query API
+### Specification for Activated Subscription Query API

 ```java
 /* ToastIap.java */